ArthurPieri/arthurpieri.github.io/content/SQL Tables.md

 | GameX     | PlayStation | 420   | Playstation console |
 | GameX     | FIFA 2023   | 60    | PS game                    |

-Not so bad, but we are still missing a few things in that table, how can we search for a single record?
-Is there anything that can uniquely identify one record? for every single record?
+It's not so bad, but we must include a few things in that table.
+How can we search for a single record?
+Is there anything that uniquely identifies one record? for every single record?

-At this moment, there isn't, which is why almost every SQL table contains a special column that is used to Uniquely Identify a record called Primary Key or PK.
+At this moment, there isn't, so almost every SQL table contains a particular column used to Identify a record called Primary Key or PK Uniquely.
 And we can create a column named ID as our Primary Key:

 ```sql
 ALTER TABLE spendings ADD COLUMN id INTEGER PRIMARY KEY AUTOINCREMENT